Qubinode/qubinode-installer/docs/qubinode/ansible_platform.md

 ## Prerequisites

-Refer to the [Getting Started Guide](../README.md) to ensure RHEL 7 or RHEL 8 is installed.
+Refer to the [Getting Started Guide](../README.md) to ensure RHEL 8 is installed.
 There is also a dependancy on IdM as a dns server, refer to the [IdM install](idm.md).

 #### Get a Red Hat Ansible Automation Platform license